pbeagon/GettingCleaningData/README.md

 This script follows the steps outlined in the project requirements [https://class.coursera.org/getdata-012/human_grading/view/courses/973499/assessments/3/submissions]

-> You should create one R script called run_analysis.R that does the following.\s\s
+> You should create one R script called run_analysis.R that does the following.<br>
 > 1. Merges the training and the test sets to create one data set.\s\s
 > 2. Extracts only the measurements on the mean and standard deviation for each measurement.\s\s
 > 3. Uses descriptive activity names to name the activities in the data set.\s\s